TMAC aspires to be a centre for excellence for the media arts that takes an accessible approach to the advancement of culture and technology.

 With year-round arts and cultural programming, open lab studios, equipment libraries, coworking and social areas, we provide the tools, space and freedom to play with art, media and new technologies–including film, videogames, audio, video, robotics, electronics and more.

-A small number of spaces are still available, and we are excited to welcome new tenant members once our facility is operational.
+Spaces are available!
+We are excited to welcome new tenant members once our facility is operational.
 Get in touch if your organization is interested in joining TMAC!

 TMAC grew out of grassroots community support and in response to a need for an accessible and affordable centre dedicated to media art and technology.